GENERAL MORPHOLOGY

 Objective Objectives/Desired Results:

-The course material focuses on studying the structure of cells and tissues with an emphasis on humans.
-In addition, the course material focuses on examining the changes in cell and tissue structure in disease with a particular emphasis on inflammation and neoplasia.
+The course deals with the structure of cells and tissues, emphasizing humans.
+The course material aims to understand the main components of the human body, the microscopic structure of cells and tissues, and introduces students to the basic principles of tumorigenesis at the tissue level, cellular growth, and differentiation.
+Additionally, the course focuses on examining the changes in cell and tissue structure in disease with a particular emphasis on inflammation and neoplasia.

-• understand the basic principles of morphology, structure, and function of normal tissues of the human body.
+• Understand the key principles of morphology, structure, and function of the human body’s normal tissues.

-• focus on the structure of the main human body tissues and understand their role and function.
+• Correctly approach the structure of the main normal tissues in the human body

-• collaborate with other fellow students to carry out basic laboratory research tasks
+• Collaborate with other students within a laboratory environment to carry out basic laboratory research tasks

 General Abilities